-Ulnar Tunnel Syndrome is the name of a condition related to the ulnar nerve which brings feeling to the outer part of the forearm and to the ring and little fingers.
+Ulnar Tunnel Syndrome, also known as Cubital Tunnel is a condition where the ulnar nerve becomes trapped or stuck as it passes through the ulnar tunnel.
+The ulnar nerve brings feeling and sensation to the outer part of the forearm and to the ring and little fingers.
 If you feel numbness or tingling in these areas, chances are you have a problem with your ulnar nerve.
-Cubital Tunnel Syndrome is another name for this distressing condition.

 If you feel the large bony point that most people recognize as their elbow, you will notice that close to that point is a second, smaller bony point.
 The space between the two points is the ulnar tunnel.
 It is a channel through which the ulnar nerve slides as it travels down the arm.

 As the ulnar nerve passes through the ulnar tunnel, it is surrounded by a fluid filled sheath of connective tissue that protects it from unusual rubbing and irritation.
 Every time you bend your elbow for any reason, your ulnar nerve will slide through that bony channel.
 The problems arise when conditions surrounding the nerve get dry, irritated, or stuck, preventing the normal smooth gliding motion of the nerve.